-As a member of the Schultz & Williams development team, Kelly Grattan has worked with many social and community service organizations and independent schools.
-A sample of her recent client work includes North10, Philadelphia; Girard College; Faith in the Future; St. Joseph’s Preparatory School; Salesianum School; Mount Saint Joseph Academy; Museum of the American Revolution; Episcopal Relief & Development; Chimp Haven; American Friends Services Committee; Germantown Friends School; and Rocky Mountain Wolf Action Fund.
+As a member of the Schultz & Williams consulting team, Kelly Grattan has worked with many social justice and community service organizations, cultural institutions and independent schools.
+A sample of her recent client work includes Episcopal Relief & Development; American Friends Services Committee; North10, Philadelphia; Girard College; Faith in the Future; St. Joseph’s Preparatory School; Salesianum School; Tandigm Scholars, Museum of the American Revolution; Germantown Friends School; and Rocky Mountain Wolf Action Fund.

 Her most recent position before joining S&W was chief development officer at Gesu School (Philadelphia), where Kelly’s accomplishments included successfully overseeing a $3.5 million annual fundraising goal and an $8 million scholarship campaign.
 She also worked as an on-staff consultant with the national office of Big Brothers Big Sisters of America in Tampa, FL, where she served its 400+ agencies across the U.S.